 In the first Civil War crossover series in 2006-2007, Nitro burned Wolverine down to his adamantium skeleton.
 Wolverine was similarly incinerated by a Sentinal in the 1981 Days of Future Past storyline.
 Of course, it’s only a matter of time before he regenerates, but a fun costume or Cosplay idea is Wolverine as a skeleton.

 You can accomplish this look with a basic skeleton costume and claws.
 It can be difficult holding DIY claws with skeletal gloves, so we recommend wearing our Wolverine Claws underneath the Skeleton Hands, with holes cut in the gloves for the claws to stick out from.

 5. Lumberjack Logan Costume Idea

-The base costume is the lumberjack.
-Logan has his trademark beard and a shaggier hairstyle, similar to our Abraham Lincoln wig and .
-Don’t forget the cigar and axe, though.
-The claws are optional, but it’s Wolverine so of course you’ll want them.
+The base costume for this Logan cosplay is the lumberjack look— stereotypical flannel shirt required.
+Logan has his trademark beard and a shaggier hairstyle, similar to our Abraham Lincoln wig.
+Don’t forget the cigar and ax, though.
+The claws are optional, but it’s Wolverine so of course, you’ll want them.

 What did you think?
 Have you tried to DIY Wolverine before?
 Do you have a favorite alternate Wolverine outfit?
 Let us know in the comments below, and check out our range of Wolverine costumes if you need any more inspiration!